 What color goggles are best for night skiing?

 For night skiing, you want to have the highest VLT possible which often translates into clear goggles without color.
-However, color also has some benefits such as the increase of contrast which might help to see bumps on the slope, etc. Thus, I would say, test it out!
+However, color also has some benefits such as the increase of contrast which might help to see bumps on the slope, etc. This reduces the effects of flat light.
+Thus, I would say, test it out!

 Is it okay to ski without goggles?